W. R. A. Dawson: Early life

-His French middle name derives from an 18th-century Huguenot relative, Jeanne Aufrère, daughter of Rev. Antoine Aufrère, Marquis de Corville and minister of the French congregation at the Savoy Chapel; her daughter Sarah with Canon Balthazar Regis married William Dawson.
-Their son, also William, married a cousin, Sophia Aufrère.

-Through William and Sophia, Bob Dawson was distantly related to historian Christopher Dawson.

 He was educated at Bradfield College from May 1905 to July 1910 and Oriel College, Oxford.

 Army career

 Dawson studied law at Oriel College, Oxford.
 He was a Cadet in the Officers' Training Corps at Oxford University and joined the Royal Field Artillery in 1912.
 He transferred to the Queen's Own (Royal West Kent) Regiment in June 1914.
 Most of the 1st Battalion was sent to France when the First World War broke out in August 1914, but Dawson remained in England to help form a 6th (Service) Battalion.
 He was promoted from second lieutenant to lieutenant in September 1914, then temporary captain in March 1915.

 He served with the Royal West Kent Regiment on the Western Front from June 1915, in the 12th Division, and commanded the 6th Battalion from 1916 to his death in 1918.
 He refused staff appointments and the possibility of promotion to command a brigade in favour of remaining with his battalion, which became known as "Dawson's battalion".
 Dawson was often wounded, leading from the front.
 The unit served south of Ypres, at Hulluch near Loos, at the craters near Vermelles, was in reserve at the Battle of the Somme in July 1916, but joined the offensive on Ovillers, and then at Gueudecourt in October 1916.

 He became temporary major when second in command of a battalion in August 1916, and formally took command of the 6th Battalion in November 1916 as acting lieutenant colonel, aged just 25.
 He was promoted to the substantive rank of captain in December 1916, and in January 1917 was promoted from acting lieutenant colonel when in command of a battalion to command a battalion in the rank of temporary lieutenant colonel (with seniority from December 1916).

 He was wounded twice in 1916, He was wounded at Monchy near Arras in May 1917 but returned to command in August 1917.
 He was wounded again at Cambrai in November 1917.
 He returned to command in February 1918, and was wounded again in March in the German spring offensive.
 He was promoted to brevet major and returned to command in June 1918 for the Hundred Days Offensive.